helgoboss/helgobox/README.md

 ### Metrics

-It's possible to make ReaLearn collect execution metrics by building ReaLearn with the feature `realearn-meter` and setting the environment variable `REALEARN_METER`.
+It's possible to make ReaLearn collect execution metrics by building ReaLearn with the feature `realearn-meter` (the default) and setting the environment variable `REALEARN_METER`.
 If this environment variable is set (value doesn't matter), ReaLearn will continuously record histograms of control surface (`IReaperControlSurface`) method execution times.
 Control surface metrics are the most relevant metrics for ReaLearn because the processing is done in control surface methods for the most part.
 That also means ReaLearn's logic is largely executed in the main thread, not in the audio thread - which is atypical for a VST plug-in.
 That's also why REAPER's built-in FX performance measuring is not too interesting in case of ReaLearn because all it does in the audio thread is processing some MIDI messages.

 Metrics will be exposed in the following ways: